roger-castaldo/MQContract/Abstractions/Readme.md

 This interface represents a Middleware to execute after a Message of the given type T has been decoded from a ServiceMessage to the expected Class

-<a name='M-MQContract-Interfaces-Middleware-IAfterDecodeSpecificTypeMiddleware`1-AfterMessageDecodeAsync-MQContract-Interfaces-Middleware-IContext,`0,System-String,MQContract-Messages-MessageHeader,System-DateTime,System-DateTime-'></a>
+<a name='M-MQContract-Interfaces-Middleware-IAfterDecodeSpecificTypeMiddleware`1-AfterMessageDecodeAsync-MQContract-Interfaces-Middleware-IContext,System-String,MQContract-Interfaces-Middleware-DecodedMessage{`0},System-DateTime,System-DateTime-'></a>
-### AfterMessageDecodeAsync(context,message,ID,messageHeader,receivedTimestamp,processedTimeStamp) `method`
+### AfterMessageDecodeAsync(context,ID,message,receivedTimestamp,processedTimeStamp) `method`

 ##### Summary